TUDelft-CS4110/2016-sre-crew/Report.md

 This can be done in three possible ways: _hard reset, soft reset_ and _semi-soft reset_.
 The hard reset completely restarts the application while the soft reset serves more like a back button functionality, bringing the application back to the overview screen.
 The specific actions are specified in the config file, represented with the words from the alphabet.
-Before each new query it is checked if a reset should occur, which will happen if the last successfully executed action was specified in the config.
+Before a new query happens,  it is  checked if a reset should occur, which will happen if the last successfully executed action was specified in the config.
 This was most likely implemented so that when reaching a final state, where it is not possible to go to any new state, it would be possible to continue the exploration.
 This way it is possible to not include the back buttons in the state machines, which would otherwise make them much more complicated.